-St. Joseph School also excels in developing students’ social conscience.
+St. Joseph School also excels in the development of the students’ social conscience.
 Through their faith-based Catholic education, students actively engage in service and community projects.
-Learning how to make decisions based on morals and values is an integral part of their education.
-Some of our service projects are initiated by the students themselves.
-In recent years, students have raised money for the Market Street Mission, a local charitable organization, collected needed supplies for our service men and women in Afghanistan, and provided Christmas gifts to the families of a Paterson Pre-School.
-In addition, through the Student Volunteer Program, food is prepared for soup kitchens and crafts are made with the elderly at a local nursing home.
-Students help a variety of community organizations that assist the poor and the elderly.
+Learning to make decisions based upon morals and values is an integral part of their education.
+Initiated by the students, themselves, our service projects have yielded great results for our surrounding community.
+In recent years, students raised money for the Market Street Mission, a local charitable organization, collected needed supplies for our service men and women in Afghanistan, and provided Christmas gifts to the families of a Paterson Preschool.
+Additionally, through the Student Volunteer Program, students prepare food for soup kitchens and spend time with the elderly at a local nursing homes to create crafts and present scenes from the yearly spring musical.

 Another strength of St. Joseph School is the commitment of the parents to support the school’s mission.
-The vast majority of parents volunteer in a long list of activities to provide assistance to the staff, to enhance the educational program, and to raise funds to provide materials and equipment to expand the program.
-Volunteers can be found on a daily basis in the school.
-They prepare parent communication folders, volunteer in the cafeteria and on the playground, make presentations in the class, and assist teachers with spiritual and academic projects.
-In addition, volunteers assist with circulation, book selection, and story reading in the library, arrange and chaperone trips, coach sports, direct plays, and engage in several fund-raising activities, including a highly successful golf outing and auction.
+A vast majority of parents volunteer, daily, for a long list of activities.
+They provide assistance to the staff, enhance the educational program, and raise funds to provide materials and equipment to expand the academic and STEAM programs.
+Parent volunteers also prepare communication folders, assist in the cafeteria and on the playground, make presentations in the class, and work with teachers on spiritual life and academic projects.
+In the library, parents assist with circulation, book selection and story time.
+Parents arrange and chaperone trips, coach sports, direct the Christmas and spring musicals, and engage in several fund-raising activities, including a highly successful golf outing and auction.